International entrepreneur rule: Initial limitations of the International Entrepreneur Rule

 Startups run by immigrant entrepreneurs on a parole status will have hurdles to overcome that startups run by legal U.S. residents will never encounter.
 Five years (2.5 years of initial parole with the 2.5 years additional granted) is not a very long period of time in terms of startups.
 IPO-track startups take typically seven years to exit, with many taking over a decade.
 The first two years are extremely important and will increase founders’ pressure to achieve high growth in the first two years.
 This could negatively impact business operations and put these startups at a potential disadvantage to American-founded companies.
 The investment requirements will also present a potential hurdle for the entrepreneurs. $250,000 is a considerable investment sum.
-Y Combinator, which is regarded by Fast Company as the most successful startup accelerator in the world, only provides an investment of $120,000 to the companies that it incubates.
-Thus, a company that is accepted into Y Combinator would have to raise an additional $130,000 dollars from “qualified U.S. investors with established records of successful investments,” or satisfy the rule's alternative criteria.
 The rule also seems to place more importance on investment generated than revenue generated, at least during the initial parole period.
 Many companies are able to self-fund through revenue, but would likely fall short on the investment side of the rule.
 Another potential challenge is that currently in the U.S., the fastest growing firms tend to turn to personal savings and banking loans to finance their operations, and these sources of funding are not mentioned explicitly in the rule's criteria.

 On another note, as this rule only grants the founder parole status, leaving the country poses the founder at a risk of not being able to reenter the country.
 The government officials at the border entry point will be responsible for making that decision.